Mehdi-Rahmani/Mehdi-Rahmani/README.md

 - [Summer School Notebooks](https://github.com/Mehdi-Rahmani/Mehdi-Rahmani/tree/main/Summer-School-Notebooks)
 - [Bachelor’s Projects](https://github.com/Mehdi-Rahmani/Mehdi-Rahmani/tree/main/Bachelor-Projects)

-Quantum computing continues to fascinate me, not only for its theoretical depth but also for the potential it holds to revolutionize various fields.
-I am eager to expand my understanding and contribute to this rapidly evolving domain.
+I am intrigued by quantum computing not, for its side but also for its potential to revolutionize different industries.
+I am eager about the chance to be part of a research environment where I could gain insights, from professionals, foster innovative concepts and enhance my abilities.

-I am particularly excited by the prospect of working in a research environment where I can continue to learn from experts, explore new ideas, and deepen my expertise.
-I look forward to the opportunity to collaborate and further develop my skills in this area.
-If you share similar interests or would like to discuss my work, I would welcome the chance to connect.